smeeklai/masterThesis/README.rst

 Otherwise, download the source distribution from `PyPI <https://pypi.python.org/pypi/SpeechRecognition/>`__, and extract the archive.
 In the folder, run ``python setup.py install``.

-Next, using any free FTP software such as `FileZilla <https://filezilla-project.org/>`__ to connect and access files and folders in Raspberry Pi
+Next, using any free FTP software such as `FileZilla <https://filezilla-project.org/>`__ to connect and access files and folders in Raspberry Pi.
 After you are able to access Raspberry Pi, replacing original __init__.py file in the original library located in ``usr/local/lib/python[your python version]/dist-package/speech_recognition`` with the modified __init__.py file in speech_recognition folder downloaded from this github

 Congratulation!
 You've completed installation and free to have a quick try by running ``python script2.py``